DPIRD-DMA/blog/docs/_posts/2021-01-29-Multispectral-image-classification.md

 print(batch[0].shape, batch[1])
 {% endhighlight %}

 The next few cells perform a check.
 The first one prints the channel count.

 {% highlight python %}
 channel_count= batch[0].shape[1]
 print('Channel count =',channel_count)
 {% endhighlight %}

-The second one prints one image from the validation image set.
+The next one prints one image from the validation image set.

 {% highlight python %}
 # grab a validation tensor, place it on the CPU then show it, this should not have augmentations